 Cleary not the “hippest” towns in Italy, our decision to visit Naples was met with raised eyebrows.
 “But why Naples?”
-So let’s tackle this question first before we move to the super awesome things to do in Naples
+So let’s tackle this question first before we move to the awesome things you can do in Naples.

 - To experience an Italian town that has not yet seen mass tourism.

 - To see an active volcano- Mount Vesuvius.

 - For its authentic Neopolitan cuisine.
 You will find very less international food chains here.

 - For its artsy and famous alleyways.
 The city has more than a 100 alleys which intertwine from the old town to the outskirts.

 - To shop your heart out.
 Italian leather and clothing here is super affordable.